 Wingspan about 14 mm.

-A scarce and local species, with relatively few records in Britain.
-Most records are from the southern counties, and rather scattered although this species may be increasing in numbers.
-In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as Nationally Scarce A.
+A relatively local species, occurring sporadically throughout England.
+In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as Nationally Scarce B.

 Leicestershire & Rutland Map

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)

 Coloured circles = NatureSpot records: 2020+ | 2015-2019 | pre-2015